 and van Steensel (2009) mention studies showing that the artificial

-anchoring of a chromosome locus to the
+anchoring of a chromosome

 nuclear lamina "can cause partial downregulation of some (but not all)

-genes surrounding the anchoring sequence".
+genes surrounding the anchoring sequence

 There seems to be a general rule that the chromosomes and chromosome